Jarry, Guentzel lead Penguins past Bruins, 1 -0 - WTMJ

 PLAYOFF PUSH

-The Penguins have a two-game series against the Washington Capitals after Tuesday’s home game against the Bruins, as Pittsburgh’s next three game are against teams jockeying for top-four positioning in the standings.
+The Penguins, who are in sole possession of first place, have a two-game series against the Washington Capitals after Tuesday’s home game against the Bruins.
+Pittsburgh’s next three game are against teams jockeying for top-four positioning in the standings.

+“It’s two teams trying to fight for the playoffs just to get in,” Guentzel said.
+“These are two crucial points, and Tuesday is another big one for us.
+We have to make sure we’re ready.”

 Two of Boston’s final nine games – including Tuesday at Pittsburgh — are against teams currently holding a playoff spot.
 Four of Boston’s final nine are against the New Jersey Devils or Buffalo Sabres, the two bottom teams in the East Division, while the other three are at home against the fifth-place New York Rangers.